Herstory of Success

 Many CPMs and LMs see earning a bachelor’s degree as the next best step in their professional development, a way to earn the required CEUs (yes, college credit courses count toward your CEUs) and put more “letters” behind their name.

 Many states are moving to the requirement of a bridge or MEAC accredited program and grandmothering allowances are either not included or time out.
 Rather than pay thousands for the NARM required bridge courses why not put this toward a bachelor’s degree at NCM?
-(Alumni pay $2,500 and new to NCM students pay $5,000*)
+(Alumni and Active Preceptors receive a 50% course discount.)

 Want to work and serve clients overseas?
 Many countries accept the CPM credential and require that the midwife have a bachelor’s level education.
-NCM's emphasis on equity and inclusion will help you learn about and work with cultural humility reducing harm.
+NCM's emphasis on equity and inclusion will help you learn about and work with cultural humility to reduce harm.

 Returning to Service